 Why You Should Trust Us

 Bob Wofford, a Senior Review Analyst and dad to 7, researched and led the babyproofing kit review.
-Bob has been testing baby gear for more than 7 years leading various categories from strollers to car seats.
+Bob has been testing baby gear for more than seven years, conducting testing in various categories from strollers to car seats.
 We chose the babyproofing kits with safety and variety in mind.
 We tested them for how easy they are to install, how effectively they work, and how much ground they can cover in the typical home.
 Senior Review Editor Wendy Schmitz completes the babyproofing team undertaking the test analysis and write up.

 Analysis and Test Results